A Preconditioned Difference of Convex Algorithm for Truncated Quadratic Regularization with Application to Imaging: Introduction

-Inspired by the recent developments of the difference of convex algorithms (DCA) \cite{HAD, HAD1, HAD2, YU} and the powerful Kurdyka-\L ojasiewicz (KL) analysis for nonconvex optimization \cite{AB, ABRC,ABS,LP, WCP} together with the preconditioned techniques in convex splitting algorithms \cite{BS1,BS2, BS3}, we tackle this problem by the proposed preconditioned DCA algorithm with extrapolation.
-For \eqref{equation:iso} or \eqref{equation:ani}, we will employ the following difference of convex functions (DC) throughout this paper,
+Inspired by the recent developments of the difference of convex algorithms (DCA) \cite{HAD, HAD1, HAD2, YU} and the powerful Kurdyka-\L ojasiewicz (KL) analysis for nonconvex optimizations \cite{AB, ABRC,ABS,LP, WCP} together with the preconditioned techniques in convex splitting algorithms \cite{BS1,BS2, BS3}, we tackle this problem by the proposed preconditioned DCA algorithm with extrapolation. {DCA is now widely used for analyzing and computing noncovex models in image and signal processing.
+For example, a weighted difference of anisotropc and isotropic TV model is proposed in \cite{LZOX} for better reconstruction and a more delicate $l_1$-$\alpha l_2$ model is further developed in \cite{LCGN}.} For \eqref{equation:iso} or \eqref{equation:ani}, we will employ the following difference of convex functions (DC) throughout this paper, $P^l(\bds{x}) = P_1^l(\bds{x})- P_2^l(\bds{x})$ with $l=I$ or $l=A$ and

-We note that both $f(u)$, $P_1^I(u)$ and $P_2^I(u)$ (or $P_1^A(u)$ and $P_2^A(u)$) are convex functions. $P_1^I$ (or $P_1^A$) is continuous differentiable with locally Lipschitz gradient and $P_2^I$ (or $P_2^A$) is proper closed function.
+Note that both $f(\bds{x})$, $P_1^I(\bds{x})$ and $P_2^I(\bds{x})$ (or $P_1^A(\bds{x})$ and $P_2^A(\bds{x})$) are convex functions. $P_1^I$ (or $P_1^A$) is continuous differentiable with locally Lipschitz gradient and $P_2^I$ (or $P_2^A$) is proper closed function.
 Our motivation mainly comes from the challenging problem for solving the linear subproblems appeared in DCA, which is the most expensive step for DCA in a lot of applications \cite{HAD}.
 For example, splitting decomposition algorithm with error control is employed in \cite{HAD}.
 We proposed a preconditioned framework and cooperated the preconditioned iteration for linear systems into the total nonlinear DCA iterations.
 In this framework, only one or few preconditioned steps are needed for the linear subproblems without solving it inexactly or exactly.
 Especially, the global convergence and the local linear convergent rate of DCA can also be obtained.
 Usually, the computational amount of one time or few times preconditioned iterations is quite less.
 For example, the computation effort of one Jacobi or one symmetric Gauss-Seidel iteration for large scale linear system is nearly negligible compared to solving the linear sytem even with moderate accuracy, especially for large scale linear system.